spaceprofessor/aed-handout/HAAE-D03_Handout.md

 Note that eq.
 (1) results from the simple application of Newton's second law to the given situation depicted on the last slide.
 Since everything happens in velocity direction, we do not have to deal with a vector differential equation but only with a simple scalar differential equation.
 The description of most mechanical problems starts with such an **equation of motion**.
 Unfortunately, for many (or even most) real-world problems, nature is not nice to us.
 The equations do not tell us how the velocity $V$ is at time $t$, it only tells us how $V$ changes, i.e., $dV/dt$.
 We have to find $V(t)$ by integration, which is often so difficult that it cannot be done analytically.
 Given our simplifications, it is possible.
 But even for this much simplified problem – as you will see – an analytical calculation gets relatively complex.

 It is very useful to merge all entry-body-related parameters into one single parameter, because then, the whole entry depends on just this single parameter.
 All vehicles with the same $\beta$ will have the same variation of velocity $V$ over altitude $h$.
-The close relative of the ballistic parameter, by the way, is also used in health, sports, and medicine, and is called body mass index or BMI.
+The close relative of the ballistic coefficient, by the way, is also used in health, sports, and medicine, and is called body mass index or BMI.
 Your BMI is your weight (or, more accurately, mass) divided by the square of your body height.
-So you can visualize the ballistic parameter as the BMI of an entry vehicle.
+So you can visualize the ballistic coefficient as the BMI of an entry vehicle.

 ---